Hickinbotham development at Port Noarlunga South

-The Hickinbotham Group commenced civil construction works on a 42-hectare 644 allotment residential development on the corner of Commercial Road and Jared Road, Port Noarlunga South, in January 2022.
+In January 2022, the Hickinbotham Group commenced civil construction works on a 42-hectare 644 allotment residential development on the corner of Commercial Road and Jared Road, Port Noarlunga South.

-The land has been zoned residential by the state government since 1988 and the development received development approval by the state government’s State Commission Assessment Panel (SCAP).
+Since 1988, the land had been zoned as residential by the State Government, and the proposed development received development approval by the State Commission Assessment Panel (SCAP).

 The development—which would’ve straddled both Port Noarlunga South and Seaford Meadows—is now solely contained within Port Noarlunga South.